Articles

 Getting your SaaS pricing right is a big deal.
 The right price can attract customers and keep them around for longer.
 Your pricing strategy is more than a number—it's a big part of your business's success story.

 This guide has given you the tools to think about pricing smartly.
 But seeing is believing, right?
-If you want to see actual results, check out Kurve's success stories.
+If you want to see actual results, check out Oren Greenberg's success stories.
 Here, you'll find real examples of businesses making the right pricing choices and thriving because of it.

 Your next step?
 Use what you've learned here and collaborate with experts like Kurve to make the best choices for your SaaS business.
 Remember, the right decision today can set you up for success tomorrow.